nemesisdb/nemesisdb/docs/docs/home/tldr-kv.md

 - When a session expires, its data is always deleted but you can choose if you also want to delete the session

-### Examples
-Examples of a session are:
-- Music streaming app: each user has a session for storing their playlist
-- One Time Password: create a session for each OTP, which automically expires

 ### Advantages

-- Sessions offer control of server memory
+- Sessions offer easier control of data.
+In the example above when caching user data: when you want to delete data for a particular user, you just delete the user's session
-- When searching data, only the session's data is searched, rather than the whole database
+- When searching data, only the session's map is searched
 - Operations on a session does not affect another session's data
 - Grouping data in sessions means keys only need to be unique within each session

 :::note
-Your database can have just one session that never expires but then you lose the benefits of grouping data and control of server memory.
+You can have just one session that never expires, in which case you should consider disabling sessions.
 :::